 How beautiful!
 The giver should be thankful.
-It is so true, you should be truly thankful if Nature chooses you as the medium to give out, for the act of giving.
+It is so true, you should be truly thankful if Nature chooses you as the medium to be the one who is giving out.
 Granted, the taker should be no less grateful either.
-Therefore, when you are acting as the giver be thankful, and when you have the recipient’s hat on, be grateful.
+Therefore, when you are acting as the giver be thankful, and when you have the recipient’s hat on, be just as grateful.
 Here is an interesting read for you – A Blessed Life.

 Ultimately, no one is giving or taking.
 Everyone is simply a medium.
 Gratitude is a divine emotion nonetheless.
 It is worthy of adoption and practice.
 Make sure you offer it to the right one though.

 Do you know one of the best forms of giving?
 Service.
 When you offer your time or skills to a worthy cause, it is philanthropy at its finest.

 Adi Shankaracharya once set out to locate the ideal place for his first monastery.
 He wanted it to be in a place where each inhabitant lived in harmony and trust with the other.
 His search culminated where he saw a serpent protecting, with its hood, a pregnant toad from the falling rain.
 The fully relaxed and trusting toad was basking under the shelter of the serpent, which was otherwise its natural enemy.

 Can there be a more perfect example of the spirit of giving – for a being to serve the creature it was meant to kill and eat?
 Sometimes, to experience this power of giving, one has to go against and beyond the laws of nature.

 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

 The FAQs below show you how to experience service and charity like never before.
 For, as Winston Churchill said, “We make a living by what we get, but we make a life by what we give.”

 What does it mean to give your all to God?